About the Florida Computer Crime Center

-The Florida Computer Crime Center (FC3) began its journey to creation in January of 1998 after then Commissioner James T. Moore attended a Computer Crimes Focus Group held in Charleston, South Carolina.
+The FDLE Cybercrime Office (FCO) established within the FDLE Cyber Bureau in 2023, evolved from the Florida Computer Crime Center (FC3).
+The FC3 began its journey in January of 1998 after then Commissioner James T. Moore attended a Computer Crimes Focus Group held in Charleston, South Carolina.
 Commissioner Moore returned to FDLE with the resolve to have FDLE establish its own focus group to discuss computer crimes in Florida and how FDLE should respond.
 This focus group was the springboard for the creation of FC3, which was officially ordained in July of 1998.

 Services

-FC3 has a statewide mission to investigate complex computer crimes, assist with regional investigations, train investigators, disseminate information to the public, and proactively work to identify computer criminals to prevent future crimes.
+The FCO has a statewide mission to investigate complex cybercrimes, assist with state, regional and local investigations, train investigators, disseminate information to the public, and proactively work to identify cyber criminals to prevent future crimes.

-To fulfill its mission, FC3’s main roles and responsibilities fall under four areas: Investigations, Training, Research and Prevention.
+To fulfill its mission, the FCO main roles and responsibilities fall under four areas: Investigations, Training, Intelligence, Research and Prevention.

 • Investigations

-When other law enforcement agencies require assistance in their technology-related investigations, FC3 provides support.
-FC3 also coordinates with national and state-level investigative task forces.
+When other law enforcement agencies require assistance in their technology-related investigations, the FDLE Cybercrime Office provides support.
+The FCO also coordinates with national and state-level investigative task forces.

-The Florida Computer Crime Center provides mobile digital field forensics by way of the FC3 Evidence Collection for Technical Operations van (ECTO-1).
+The FDLE Cybercrime Office provides mobile digital field forensics by way of the Evidence Collection for Technical Operations van (ECTO-1).
 This mobile platform was specially designed by computer experts to provide a field level forensic capability to cybercrime investigations or any investigation requiring the analysis of digital media.
-Capabilities include the imaging of computer hard drives, forensic previews of computers and other digital media for files of evidentiary value, cloning of cell phones and PDAs, and analysis of WIFI networks.
+Capabilities include the imaging of computer hard drives, forensic previews of computers and other digital media for files of evidentiary value, cloning of cell phones and tablets, and analysis of Wi-Fi networks.

 • Training

-This website, the CJNET website (for criminal justice agencies and law enforcement only), and SecureFlorida.org are created and maintained by FC3.
+This website, and SecureFlorida.org are created and maintained by the FCO.
 These sites allow easy access to educational and informative issues.

 • Research

-For Investigations it is necessary to research new hardware and software to understand a suspect’s system.
-This enables FC3 to locate and preserve evidence in the best manner possible.
+For investigations it is necessary to research new hardware and software to understand a suspect’s system.
+This enables FCO to locate and preserve evidence in the best manner possible.

-For the Training initiative of FC3 it is necessary to research the ever-changing techniques used by computer criminals.
+For the training initiative of the FCO, it is necessary to research the ever-changing techniques used by computer criminals.
 That information can then be incorporated into training and disseminated to the criminal justice community throughout the state.

-The Prevention aspect of FC3 directly benefits from the testing of new hardware and software.
+The prevention aspect of the FCO directly benefits from the testing of new hardware and software.
 This testing provides an accurate and effective preventive response to a personal or enterprise threat on a computer system.

 • Prevention

-FC3 has developed the Florida Infrastructure Protection Center (FIPC).
-The FIPC is a partnership between several state and national agencies which helps defend the critical infrastructures of the state of Florida from disasters, cyber incidents, and terrorist attacks.
+The Florida Infrastructure Protection Center (FIPC) was created as a partnership between several state and national agencies which helps defend the critical infrastructures of the state of Florida from disasters, cyber incidents, and terrorist attacks.

 Secure Florida, the FIPC's cyber security awareness arm, has a statewide mission to protect the citizens and economy of Florida.
-It succeeds at this by reducing the vulnerability to cyber attacks and increasing responsiveness to any threat.
-One such avenue is an extremely successful and award-winning website, SecureFlorida.org, developed and created by the staff of FC3.
+It succeeds at this by reducing the vulnerability to cyber-attacks and increasing responsiveness to any threat.
+One such avenue is an extremely successful and award-winning website, SecureFlorida.org, developed and created by the staff of the FCO.

 The Secure Florida white paper outlines the history and purpose of the Secure Florida initiative.
 A brief description of the Secure Florida website and alert system is also provided.
 (Microsoft Word format.)